mdwigley/plughub/PlugHub.Plugins/Controls/PlugHub.Plugin.DockHost/README.md

-# PlugHub.Plugin.Mock
+# PlugHub.Plugin.DockHost

-This is a **test plugin** for the PlugHub platform.
+This is the **DockHost plugin** for the PlugHub platform.
-PlugHub.Plugin.Mock is intended for demonstration and validation of the PlugHub plugin system.
-It serves as a reference implementation and is **not intended for production use**.
+PlugHub.Plugin.DockHost provides an extensible docking and panel orchestration framework for Avalonia-based applications.
+It is designed for production use and serves as the foundation for building complex, IDE-style user interfaces with dockable panels, tabbed documents, and flexible layouts.

 ---

 ## About

-PlugHub.Plugin.Mock demonstrates core plugin integration patterns for the PlugHub host application.
-It is included in the official PlugHub repository to showcase plugin structure, registration, and behavior within the modular PlugHub ecosystem.
+PlugHub.Plugin.DockHost delivers a full docking system that allows developers to create rich, modular UIs with panels that can be pinned, unpinned, closed, reordered, and rearranged via drag-and-drop.
+It integrates seamlessly with the PlugHub plugin ecosystem, exposing services, styles, and descriptors that make it easy to extend and customize.

-### What does it demonstrate?
+### What does it provide?

-- **Type-safe configuration**: Example strongly-typed config model (`PluginMockConfig`) with permissions managed via access tokens.
-- **Dependency injection**: Provides and consumes services (`IEchoService`) to illustrate cross-plugin communication and handler extension.
-- **Token-based configuration security**: Shows owner/read/write access control on plugin configuration data.
-- **Application rebranding**: Demonstrates white-label support by renaming PlugHub and overriding app storage directories when loaded at the system level.
+- **Docking framework**: Core services (`IDockService`) and controls for managing dockable panels and hosts.
+- **Panel descriptors**: Declarative `DockPanelDescriptor`s that register panels (e.g., Characters, Quests, Inventory, Console) with targeted hosts.
+- **Demo implementation**: `DockHostDemo` plugin showcasing how to register panels, pages, and views against the DockHost system.
+- **Drag-drop support**: Behaviors (`DraggableTabItemBehavior`, `TabReorderBehavior`) enabling tab reordering and panel movement.
+- **Content switching**: `ContentSwitcher` control with routed events for opening, closing, active content changes, and item reordering.
-- **Style and theming**: Supplies UI resources (e.g., icon styles) for host customization.
+- **Style and theming**: Fluent-style resources included via `Generic.axaml` for consistent look and feel.
-- **Extensible UI**: Registers navigation pages and configuration settings pages, giving end users familiar, integrated plugin experiences.
+- **Extensible architecture**: Designed to be extended with custom panels, services, and themes.

 ### Who should use this?

-- **Plugin developers** wanting a working reference for descriptor interfaces and integration points.
-- **Testers** or system integrators validating PlugHub-side changes to the plugin load, conflict, or configuration systems.
+- **Application developers** building complex UIs that need dockable, resizable, and rearrangeable panels.
+- **Plugin authors** who want to contribute new panels or extend the docking system within the PlugHub ecosystem.
+- **Teams** looking for a production-ready docking framework similar to those found in IDEs and professional tools.

 ---